Free worldwide shipping on every order

 1. Mitochondrial ATP Restoration

-NIR light is absorbed by cytochrome c oxidase (Complex IV) in the mitochondrial electron transport chain, directly increasing ATP production.
-A 2018 study in Neurophotonics measured a 25% increase in cortical ATP levels following transcranial NIR exposure.
-For concussion patients whose brain cells are energy-starved, this directly fuels repair processes including axonal transport, synaptic plasticity, and membrane repair.
+NIR light is absorbed by cytochrome c oxidase (Complex IV) in the mitochondrial electron transport chain and is associated with increased mitochondrial ATP production in cortical tissue.
+For concussion patients whose brain cells are energy-starved, this mechanism may support repair processes including axonal transport, synaptic plasticity, and membrane repair.

 2. Neuroinflammation Reduction